If you’ve made a book, getting it out into the world for others to enjoy is your next step. Here are three ways to sell your book:

 3. Sell on Amazon or through Barnes & Noble for wider distribution.

 Whether you make a photo book or a trade book, you can set it up for wider distribution.
-Photo books are sold through the Amazon Marketplace, and they’ll get their own product page with a shareable link.
+Photo books are sold through the Amazon Marketplace, where they’ll get their own product page and a shareable link.
 Your book will also be searchable by Title or ISBN, so this is an incentive to make your title VERY unique or make sure that people have the number information for your book.
-It can take a while for new books from new authors to become visible in searches for these big databases for new authors.
-There are distribution fees associated with this sales method, but it can be really satisfying to send people to Amazon or Barnes and Noble to order your book, and they both offer the possibility of being discovered by people you don’t know with a little bit of promotional elbow grease.
+It can take a while for new books to become visible in searches for these big databases for new authors.
+There are distribution fees associated with this sales method, but it can be really satisfying to send people to Amazon or Barnes and Noble to order your book.
+Plus they both offer the possibility of being discovered by people you don’t know.

 There are so many possibilities!
 To get started, order a proof copy of your book.
 If everything looks right, start with 10 or 20 and have them on hand for family, friends, or anyone interested.
 You may be surprised how easy it is to engage the people around you with just a couple copies on hand!